 I wish I didn’t have to tell people not to wear excessive jewelry a la Mr. T., “stop snitching” T shirts, marijuana leaf sweaters, red and gold suits, tight white tank tops, and revealing clothing that would make Lindsay Lohan blush to Court, BUT, I do: so dress appropriately.
 Your ability as a surety will be judged on your appearance that conveys your level of respect to the Court, it is that simple.

-2) Take the process of the bail hearing.
+2) Treat the process of the bail hearing very seriously.

 Your actions or inactions, preparation or lack thereof, could determine whether young Johnny spends the next 12 months in custody, or gets out today.
 It is a serious proceeding with serious consequences.
 Take the day off work, be well rested, meet with the lawyer prior to, be on time, ask questions of counsel, and anything else you would normally do to prepare yourself for something where they stakes are high and subject matter is serious.